whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Cheatsheets/github-cheatsheet.md

 [*Read more about using repositories as templates*](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/)

 ## Git

-### Remove All Deleted Files from the Working Tree
+### Remove All Deleted Files From the Working Tree

 When you delete a lot of files using `/bin/rm` you can use the following command to remove them from the working tree and from the index, eliminating the need to remove each one individually:

 ```bash